about us

 Our Mission

-CDF is a non-profit organization that works for promotion of children’s rights for most vulnerable children, through creation of working forums that empower children, families and communities.
+Promotion of children’s rights for most vulnerable children, through creation of working forums that empower children, families and communities.

 our core values